Skip to content

 Clover Education Website

-What Is Pool Stabilizer?
-(And Why Your Chlorine Needs It!)
+☀️ Pool Stabilizer?
+(Why Your Chlorine Needs It!)

-You’ve tested your pool, added chlorine, and everything looks great… until your chlorine disappears overnight.
+You’ve tested your pool, added chlorine, and everything looks perfect — until your chlorine disappears overnight.
 What gives?

-Pool stabilizer is a chemical (cyanuric acid) that helps protect chlorine from being destroyed by the sun’s UV rays.
-Without it, up to 90% of your chlorine can evaporate in just a few hours on a hot day.
+Pool stabilizer (cyanuric acid) protects chlorine from being destroyed by sunlight.
+On a hot, sunny day, up to 90% of your chlorine can evaporate within hours if stabilizer isn’t present.

-When your pool has the right amount of stabilizer, your chlorine lasts longer, works more effectively, and keeps your water cleaner.
+When your pool has the right amount of stabilizer, your chlorine lasts longer, works more effectively, and keeps your water cleaner and safer.

 ✅ Ideal Stabilizer Levels

-• Too high > 100 ppm): Chlorine becomes less effective, can lead to cloudy water or algae
+• Too high (>100 ppm): Chlorine becomes less effective, leading to cloudy water or algae growth

 ⚠️ Signs Your Pool Needs Stabilizer

-• Chlorine levels drop quickly, even after shocking
+• Chlorine levels are dropping rapidly, even after shocking

 • Algae growth despite proper chlorine dosing

-• There is a frequent need to add more chlorine than usual
+• Constant need to add more chlorine than usual

 🧪 How to Test Stabilizer Levels

-• A liquid test kit that includes CYA
+• A liquid test kit that includes stabilizer measurement

 • A professional water test at your local pool store

-📝 Tip: CYA doesn’t evaporate — it only leaves your pool through splash-out, backwashing, or draining water.
+📝 Tip: Stabilizer doesn’t evaporate — it only leaves your pool through splash‑out, backwashing, or draining.

 🔁 What If Your Stabilizer Is Too High?

-⚠️ Caution: Adding too much stabilizer can cause “chlorine lock” — where chlorine is present but ineffective.
+Too much stabilizer can cause “chlorine lock”, where chlorine is present but ineffective.

-Unfortunately, there’s no chemical to lower the stabilizer.
-You’ll need to: Partially drain and refill your pool with fresh water.
+Unfortunately, no chemical lowers CYA — you’ll need to partially drain and refill your pool with fresh water to bring levels back down.

 🏁 Final Thoughts: Balance Is Everything

-Pool stabilizer might not get as much attention as chlorine or pH, but it plays a huge role in keeping your water clean and clear — especially under the summer sun.
+Pool stabilizer doesn’t get as much attention as chlorine or pH, but it’s essential for keeping your water clean and clear — especially under the summer sun.

 So next time your chlorine isn’t holding, don’t just add more — check your stabilizer.
-It could be the missing piece of your pool care puzzle.
+It might be the missing piece of your pool‑care puzzle.

-Need help testing or balancing your pool’s stabilizer?
-Stop by or give us a call — we’ve got the tools, products, and advice to keep your pool crystal clear and swim-ready.
+Need help testing or balancing your stabilizer?
+Stop by Clover Home Leisure — we offer free water testing, expert advice, and all the products you need to keep your pool sparkling and swim‑ready.